Toyota Diagnostic Checker

 02.26.2010.
 I performed a full discharge and recharge of my pack, followed by an SOC reset at full.
 The problem I am trying to correct is an SOC meter that displays 25-30% at the point where the car should no longer be driven (lowest module at about 10V).
 In my case, I began the charge sequence from zero SOC at 2am, and it was completed at 7:22 - for a total time of 5:22.
 (351V pack, 14.8V per module).
 At this point the car wanted to perform a leveling sequence.
 I interrupted that and forced the "full" SOC reset.
 The result: about 10% better range, but still the car shows 25% when it should be showing zero.

 04.02.2010.
 I performed another full discharge and recharge of the pack, followed by an SOC reset at full.
 This time I let the leveling charge complete as well.
 Started charging at 11:51pm and terminated at 7:13 after the level sequence - for a total time of 7:22 (exactly two hours more than interrupting the level sequence).
 Each module showing 14.6V.
 I reset the full SOC just 30 seconds after charge termination.
-No results yet as I haven't driven it.
+No improvement in range.

 To use the TDC device, it is connected to the OBD2 port, and the ignition key is turned to the "on" position, but not "ready."
 Note that not all steps are lined out here, but the ones missing should be obvious by reading the screen and pressing enter when appropriate.